 Item 5.
 A booking button

 No one wants to build a coaching website without implementing booking functionality.
 By allowing your visitors to immediately book a session with you directly from your website, you provide greater convenience and eliminate the need to reach you within working hours.

 Also, with an online booking option, you get rid of back-and-forth communication, as people can self-book, cancel, and reschedule sessions based on your availability.
 You can place a booking button with text like “Book a session,” or “Work with me” in a prominent place on your website to let people schedule meetings with you by clicking it.

 This is much more convenient than sending your clients a link to a scheduling tool, such as Calendly or Acuity Scheduling.
-There are also other tools that let you integrate a booking widget on your website or social media profile, such as ExpertBox, an all-in-one multi-purpose platform for delivering superior coaching services that offers everything you need for a seamless workflow, from making bookings to serving clients and getting paid for your services.
+There are also other tools that let you integrate a booking page on your website or social media profile, such as ExpertBox, an all-in-one multi-purpose platform for delivering superior coaching services that offers everything you need for a seamless workflow, from making bookings to serving clients and getting paid for your services.

 Top two mistakes to avoid on your coaching website

 Some mistakes on coaching websites can be costly and push away prospects.
 Learn about the two greatest mistakes you should avoid.